submission instructions

 the red dots (some half-integer values); this is also described on p.29

-for both MAPLE and MATLAB, but the above template already has the
+for both Maple and Matlab, but the above template already has the

 appropriate section copied into it for you; if you can find a partner to